cognitedata/cognite-grafana-datasource/README.md

 To set up CDF, do the following:

-- Go to "Configuration" click Data Sources, then Add data source, and choose Cognite Data Fusion.
+- Go to `Configuration` click `Data Sources`, then `Add data source`, and choose `Cognite Data Fusion`.
 - Give the data source a name, provide the name of the project and your API key.
-- Hit "Save & Test"
+- Hit `Save & Test`

 ![Configuring Data Source](https://raw.githubusercontent.com/cognitedata/cognite-grafana-datasource/master/images/readme/image1.png)

 You're now ready to start using the datasource!

-To make a chart, click on the plus sign on the left sidebar and select Dashboard here.
+To make a chart, click on the plus sign on the left sidebar and select `Dashboard` here.
 Click on `Add panel` do add a new chart.
 You need to specify datasource for the chart.
 To do this, select one of the available datasources from the dropdown list below chart.

 By default, it refers to default datasource in Grafana instance.